Senior Kotlin Multiplatform Engineer

 ti&m, Zürich, Switzerland

-Delivered high-profile Android and KMP features for major Swiss financial clients, including the Helsana+ health insurance app and LGT private banking platform.
-Built and maintained shared Kotlin Multiplatform modules to maximise code reuse between platforms.
-Worked in cross-functional Scrum teams, liaising directly with stakeholders to align technical implementation with business requirements.
+Built Android and KMP features for Swiss financial clients, including the Helsana+ health insurance app and the LGT private banking platform.
+Maintained shared KMP modules to keep code reuse high, and worked directly with stakeholders in cross-functional Scrum teams.

 2017 – 2018